These Air Fryer Caramelized Bananas make the perfect dessert in under 10 minutes! Soft yet crunchy, the whole family will adore them!

 Notes

 - You can also slice the banana into rounds if you prefer.
-Just pour the melted butter in a bowl, add the bananas, then toss the bananas in the sugar and cinnamon mixture.
+Just pour the melted butter into a bowl, add the bananas, then toss the banana circles in the sugar and cinnamon mixture.

 Comments